 - Practice shapes by making your own bubble wands.

-- Make a bubble snake or dragon.
+- Make a bubble snake or dragon (search online for examples).
 Decorate the bottle to practice parts of the face.

 - As you blow bubbles, sing the song Burbujas by Music with Sara.
 You can listen to Burbujas, see the lyrics and purchase it here.